 If you’re a first time renter, self-storage may seem like a daunting task, and you may want some storage advice for Boston.
 After nearly 45 years in the self-storage business, EZ Storage has a few self storage tips for Boston residents that will make your move more organized and efficient.

 - Insure your property.
 The property you place inside your storage space is your responsibility.
-Before you move into your storage unit, contact your insurance agent or ask the location manager to provide you with information about companies who can provide insurance coverage for your property.
+Before you move into your storage unit, contact your insurance agent or ask the location manager to provide you with information about companies that can provide insurance coverage for your property.

 - Inspect your storage space.
 It is important to inspect the storage unit before you sign a lease.
-Some of the most valuable storage advice you can take is to make sure the unit size is adequate to fit your belongings.
+Some of the most valuable storage advice you can take is to make sure the unit size is adequate to fit all of your belongings.
 Look at the latch, door, light, and space to make sure there are no mechanical issues.
 Most storage facilities have multiple units and buildings, so inspecting your unit also helps remind you of the location and building your belongings are in.

 - Purchase a high quality hardened steel or brass lock to secure your storage unit.
 Need a lock?
 Stop in and see what we have in the office.

 - Place pallets or skids on the concrete floor to eliminate direct contact with the concrete.

 - Determine the packing materials you need.
 We don’t just offer great storage unit tips, EZ Storage also carries bubble-wrap, tape, drop cloths, mattress and furniture covers, locks, a variety of boxes, and more!

 - Fill all your boxes to capacity.
 Partially full or bulking cartons may collapse or tip during your move.
 Heavy items like books or tools should be packed in small boxes so they are easy to lift.